 Visitors to the underground town can explore apartment buildings, hotels, offices, banks, universities, cinema halls, the Bell Centre hockey arena, museums, metro stations, and bus terminals, all accessible through the RESO.
 Altogether, the city connects over 80% of office spaces and 35% of commercial space in Montreal, making it an integral part of the city’s infrastructure.
 It boasts over 2000 shops and 40 cinemas that are frequented by close to half a million people daily.

-Most famous underground cities in the world
+The most famous underground cities in the world

 Underground cities have been around for centuries and have become a popular attraction.
 So, we will explore some of the most famous underground cities in the world.
-Each with its own unique history and culture.
+Each has its own unique history and culture.

-1. China: Dixia Cheng, Beijing
+China: Dixia Cheng, Beijing

-2. Germany: Gesundbrunnen, Berlin
+Germany: Gesundbrunnen, Berlin

 Gesundbrunnen is a neighborhood in the Berlin district of Mitte, best known for its railway station of the same name.
-The station is a major interconnection point between the northern Ringbahn and several lines of the Berlin S-Bahn, making it an essential transportation hub for the city.
+The station is a major interconnection point between the northern Ringbahn and many lines of the Berlin S-Bahn, making it an essential transportation hub for the city.

 The Gesundbrunnen station opened in 1872 and became part of the Berlin S-Bahn network in 1924.
 The Gesundbrunnen station underwent extensive renovation in 1990.
 Today, it serves as a vital transportation hub for the people of Berlin.
 Visitors to Berlin can take an underground tour to learn more about the city’s fascinating history.
 The tour includes visiting the war bunkers and escape tunnels built during the Cold War.